Getting Started – Data Logging

 If you prefer to use Microsoft Access instead of SQL Server use the following configuration for Microsoft Access.
 The Database and Table will be automatically created for you.
 Make sure to create the directory OASLoggingDemp on your C drive or specify a different Database path that will exist.
 When logging to MS Access 2007 or later use the extension .acccdb.
 Versions older than 2007 use the classic .mdb extension.
 This will switch the OAS data logging engine to use the correct provider.

 Logging to Comma Separated Variable Files

 Use the following configuration for CSV text logging.

-Select the Add button to add the Data Logging group.
+Select the Add Group button in the left pane to add the Data Logging group.

 Select the Save button on the toolbar at the top.

 Save the file DemoLogging.DataLog in the directory OPCSystemsDemo.

 Go to Configure-Options and set the default Data Logging Configuration file to the file you just saved.